Aeshnidae: Description

 Common worldwide or nearly worldwide genera are Aeshna and Anax.
 Anax includes some of the largest dragonflies, including the North American A. walsinghami, Hawaiian A. strenuus, European A. imperator and A. immaculifrons, and African A. tristis, but these are all exceeded by another member of the family, the Asian Tetracanthagyna plagiata, which, by both wingspan and weight, is the world's largest dragonfly.

 There are 41 North American species in 11 genera in this family.
 Most European species belong to Aeshna.
-Their American name "darner" stems from the female abdomens looking like a sewing needle, as they cut into plant stem when they lay their eggs through the ovipositor.
+Their American name "darner" stems from the female abdomens looking like a sewing needle, as they cut into plant stems when they lay their eggs through the ovipositor.

-These dragonfly mate in flight.
+These dragonflies mate in flight.
 The eggs are deposited in water or close by.
 The larvae (nymphs or naiads) are generally slender compared to those of other families, with a long and flat extensible lower lip (labium).
 The larvae are aquatic predators, feeding on other insects and even small fish.

 The adults spend large amounts of time in the air and seem to fly tirelessly with their four large and powerful wings.
 They can fly forwards, backwards, or hover like a helicopter.
 The wings are always extended horizontally.

 Their abdomens are long and thin.
-Most are colored blue and or green, with black and occasionally yellow.
-Their large, hemispherical, compound eyes touch in the midline and nearly cover their heads.
-They have extremely good vision, and are voracious insect predators, using their sharp, biting mouthparts.
+Most are colored blue and/or green, with black and occasionally yellow.
+Their large, hemispherical compound eyes touch in the midline and nearly cover their heads.
+They have extremely good vision and are voracious insect predators, using their sharp, biting mouthparts.

 All are difficult to catch because of their flying ability and keen sight.